Online ordering powered by Seamless

 I ordered chicken and broccoli.
 This restaurant was horrible.
 Well, I give them 4 stars for prompt service.
 But, when I came down to pick up my order, the delivery guy just left my bag placed on the floor and walked away.
 The rice was extremely cold and lumpy.
 The chicken and broccoli had extremely too much oil.
 I will never older from this restaurant again.
 I threw the entire dish away.
 Therefore, I did not have dinner tonight.
 What a waste.
 I rate this restaurant, "No Stars" and gave it a 0.

-Posted a year ago by Marjorie L C.
+Posted 4 years ago by Marjorie L C.

 Really quite good.
 Excellent bean curd sweet and sour soup, pretty spectacular fillet mignon dish, and prime grilled chicken satay.
 Enjoyed it quite a bit.